acemod/ACE3/docs/wiki/framework/disposables-framework.md

     class launch_Banana_Used_F: launch_Banana_F {   // the used tube should be a sub class of the disposable launcher scope = 1;
         ACE_isUsedLauncher = 1; //Your used launcher must have this set to 1.
-        author = "grandBanana";
+        ace_disposable_hasPreparation = 0; //This should always be set to 0 for a used launcher. author = "grandBanana";
         displayName = "Used banana launcher";
         descriptionShort = "A used banana launcher";